paobarila/paobarila/README.md

 - 👋 Hi, I’m @paobarila
-- 👀 I’m interested in Front End
+- 👀 I’m interested in Front End and QA Testing
-- 🌱 I’m currently learning Front-end Web Developer
+- 🌱 I’m currently learning QA Testing
 - 💞️ I’m looking to collaborate on proyects
-- 📫 How to reach me
+- 📫 How to reach me www.linkedin.com/in/paola-barila

 <!---
 paobarila/paobarila is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.